Black and Blue Bamboo Periodic Newsletter | May 2018 | www.blackandbluebamboo.com | Metro Group Inc. ©

 The picture above was taken in May of last year.
 Notice how much the same stand below propagated in exactly one year!

 Same stand from same angle.
 Note they are of the same variety.
 Some bend down, others shoot straight up.
-They can be trained to grow upward with supports.
-Poles with branching about 6-8 ft.tall.
-Very thick.
-Makes great privacy barrier.
+They can be trained to grow upward if with supports.

 For plants that have had time to grow their rhizomes, spring means breakout from under the soil.
 Bamboo has exciting fast growing canes that are great for landscaping and privacy barriers!